SCHOOL OF ENGINEERING

 University, MS 38677

-The School of Engineering offers Bachelor of Science (B.S.) degrees in chemical engineering, civil engineering, computer science, electrical engineering, geological engineering, mechanical engineering, and a Bachelor of Engineering (B.E.) degree.
+The School of Engineering offers Bachelor of Science (B.S.) degrees in chemical engineering, civil engineering, computer science, electrical engineering, geology, and geological engineering, mechanical engineering, and a Bachelor of Engineering (B.E.) degree.

 History - Founded in 1900, the School of Engineering is the third oldest school of the university and is the oldest engineering school in the state.
 Instruction in engineering dates from 1854 when a Department of Engineering was established by the Board of Trustees to complement a strong program in the natural sciences.